capitalbio-bioinfo/FASAS/README.md

 ##Tools
 Some commonly used tool-type scripts are placed in the "tools" directory.
 These scripts can help you analyze your data.

+##IDBA_UD
+How to compile IDBA_ud supported by long sequence?
+After downloading the IDBA source code, modify line 102 of the ‘./src/sequence/short_sequence.h’ file and change the number before the semicolon at the end of the line to 152.
+Then compile the program normally

 ##License
 ![GPL v3 picture](https://www.gnu.org/graphics/gplv3-with-text-136x68.png)
 >    FASAS: Full-Length Amplicon Sequencing Analysis System